rkilchmn/frontac24/README.md

 This is inconsistent with Payments/Deposits, which allow posting to these G/L accounts using Miscellaneous or Quick Entry.

-BF adds <No Counterparty> to the Counterparty drop-down list in General Journal.
+BF adds "No Counterparty" to the Counterparty drop-down list in General Journal.

+## FEATURE: add ability to copy BOM to another parent